TechNexion-customization/ubuntu-tn-imx/README-imx6.md

 ### <a name="Known-Limitations"></a>Known Limitations
 -----------

-1. Low speed bluetooth, improve the performance later.

-2. Manual change PICO-IMX6 boot arguments in uEnv.txt using our Ubuntu BSP
+1. Manual change PICO-IMX6 boot arguments in uEnv.txt using our Ubuntu BSP

    We adpat NYMPH baseboard with HDMI as dafault PICO-IMX6 configuration in Makefile, please change the relate argument if you use other baseboard.